syncfusion-content/xamarin-docs/Xamarin/Charts/axis.md

 ---
 layout: post
 title: Syncfusion.Xamarin.Forms Chart Axis
-description: How to customize the grid lines, tick lines, labels and title of chart axis
+description: This section explains the different types of axis in chart and how to customize the grid lines, tick lines, labels and title of the chart axis.
 platform: xamarin
 control: Chart
 documentation: ug
 ---

-# Axis
+# Axis in Xamarin Charts (SfChart)

 Charts typically have two axes that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.